PDAL/PDAL/doc/development/compilation/dependencies.rst

 Dependencies
 ==============================================================================

 .. note::

     The absolute best source of build and configuration examples is the PDAL GitHub repository.
 Specifically, the continuous integration scripts at https://github.com/PDAL/PDAL/tree/master/scripts/ci

 PDAL depends on a number of libraries to do its work.
-You should make sure those dependencies are installed on your system before installing PDAL or use a packaging system that will automatically ensure that prerequisites are satisified.
+Make sure those dependencies are installed on your system before installing PDAL or use a packaging system that will automatically load prerequisites.
 Packaging system such as `apt`_ or `Conda`_ can be used to install dependencies on your system.

 .. _`apt`: https://help.ubuntu.com/lts/serverguide/apt.html
 .. _`Conda`: https://conda.io/en/latest/